kooitt/CW2024/Readme.md

     - Added methods to handle horizontal movement (left and right).
   - **Animations**:
     - Integrated `AnimationComponent` to play level-up animations when collecting power-ups.
+    - **New Change**: Level-up animations now follow the player's movement by being added as child nodes to the player's `Group`.
   - **Health Management**:
     - Adjusted to use a health component for better health management.